Michael Friis' Blog

 DIY Tesla Wall Connector with Load Management

 This weekend I installed a Tesla Wall Connector and a Neurio W2 Power Meter and configured them for dynamic load management.
-Dynamic load management means that the EV charger will dial down the charge rate from 48A whenever the Power Meter detects that total load is close to the maximum load of the electrical service to the house.
-For houses like ours with 100A (or less) electrical connections that’s very convenient because we can charge our EV quickly without tripping the main breaker in the few brief instances where we’re both charging our car and running all the other electrical loads in the house.
+Dynamic load management means that the EV charger will dial down the charge rate from 48A whenever the power meter detects that total load is close to the maximum load of the electrical service to the house.
+For houses like ours with 100A (or smaller) electrical connections that’s very convenient because we can charge our EV quickly without tripping the main breaker in the few brief instances where we’re both charging our car and running all the other electrical loads in the house.

 You obviously should never do what I did and should always hire a licensed electrician and Tesla installer.